railslove/roadtrip/README.md

 faster, and allows you to use https (which isn't supported by S3's website hosting).
 CloudFront takes ~10 minutes to roll out the new distribution.

-Optionally Roadtrip will also create a dns alias record in Route53.
-If you don't manage your nameserver through Route53, you can create a CNAME manually
+Optionally Roadtrip will also create a DNS alias record in Route53.
+If you don't manage your nameserver through Route53, you can create a CNAME manually.

 The files on the CloudFront's servers will be cached for 1 year.
 If you deploy changes, Roadtrip will invalidate those caches, causing CloudFront to fetch the